b04901066/ADLxMLDS2017/hw4/README.md

    bash extra_run.sh [testing_text.txt]
    ```

-   > This is same as run.sh
+   > This is the same as run.sh
 ## library
 * Keras (2.1.1) ( Tensorflow backend )  [ (2.0.7) should be fine ]
 * h5py (2.7.1)